scott-griffiths/scott-griffiths/README.md

 ## About me

-Currently working at [Graphcore](https://www.graphcore.ai) in Bristol.
+I'm currently working at [Graphcore](https://www.graphcore.ai) in Bristol.
 We're making chips for AI.
 It's a cool place to be.

+I started programming with Basic on a ZX81 (who needs more than a kilobyte of memory?) before moving to a C64 then Atari ST before learing the 'proper languages' of Fortran and C++ at university.
+My career has included a lot of video compression and baseband analysis, but lately more AI algorithms, training and performance optimisations.

 ----

+[![bitstring](https://raw.githubusercontent.com/scott-griffiths/bitstring/main/doc/bitstring_logo_small.png)](https://github.com/scott-griffiths/bitstring)

+A long time ago I wanted to do some quick tasks with compressed video streams, and I couldn't find an easy way to do this in Python.
+So I wrote my own library, which I later made open source and put on PyPI.
-I'm still maintaining and improving the Python [bitstring](https://github.com/scott-griffiths/bitstring) library.
+I'm still maintaining and improving the [bitstring](https://github.com/scott-griffiths/bitstring) library.
 If you need to mess about with bits and bytes in Python then it's a reasonable choice to make things easier.
-It's now over 15 years old and just passed its 100 millionth download.

-[![bitstring](https://raw.githubusercontent.com/scott-griffiths/bitstring/main/doc/bitstring_logo_small.png)](https://github.com/scott-griffiths/bitstring)
+It has now been downloaded over 100 million times.

 [![PyPI - Version](https://img.shields.io/pypi/v/bitstring?label=PyPI&logo=pypi&logoColor=white)](https://pypi.org/project/bitstring/)
 [![CI badge](https://github.com/scott-griffiths/bitstring/actions/workflows/.github/workflows/ci.yml/badge.svg)](https://github.com/scott-griffiths/bitstring/actions/workflows/ci.yml)